 #9 Enter Long Text by Using Abbreviations

-If you have to enter long names or keywords again and again in your worksheet, this trick would come in handy.
+If you have to enter long names or keywords again and again in your worksheet, this trick will come in handy.

 For example, you may want that whenever you type ABC, Excel should automatically replace it with ABC Technology Corporation Limited.